oraichain/bitcoin-bridge/README.md

 ## Node setup guide

-This guide will walk you through setting up a node for the Nomic testnet.
+This guide will walk you through setting up a node for the OraiBTC testnet.

 If you need any help getting your node running, join the [Discord](https://discord.gg/jH7U2NRJKn) and ask for the Validator role.